vinay20045/razorpay-test-data-generator/README.md

 ```
 `razorpay_key_id` --> Required.
 Available in your razorpay dashboard
 `no_of_records` --> Optional. # of records to generate.
 Default is 1
 `min_amount` --> Optional.
-Minimum amount in paise.
+Minimum amount in rupees.
 Default is 1000
 `max_amount` --> Optional.
-Maximum amount in paise.
+Maximum amount in rupees.
 Default is 9999

 Requirements
 ------------